DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-27-improving-organisational-and-user-permissions.md

 ### User details

-We added sub headings to split up this long page.
+We added subheadings to split up this long page.
 It makes it easier to see permissions for each organisation you belong to.

 {{ appFigure({
   image: {